adambard/learnxinyminutes-docs/whip.html.markdown

 (called_function args)

 ; Majority of operations are done with functions
-; All the basic arihmetic is pretty straight forward (+ 1 1) ; => 2
+; All the basic arithmetic is pretty straight forward (+ 1 1) ; => 2
 (- 2 1) ; => 1
 (* 1 2) ; => 2